Skip to content

 Visual Comparison

 Paper sizes vary around the world.
 The ISO 216 standard defines the A-series (A0–A10) and B-series (B0–B10) used in most countries, while the United States and Canada primarily use Letter (8.5 × 11 in), Legal (8.5 × 14 in), and Tabloid (11 × 17 in).
-Understanding these differences is essential when sharing documents internationally or preparing files for commercial printing.
+These differences matter when sharing documents internationally or preparing files for commercial printing.

 The A-series is elegant in its design: each size is exactly half the area of the next larger size, and all sizes share the same aspect ratio (1:√2 ≈ 1:1.414).
 This means an A3 sheet is exactly two A4 sheets side by side.
 The US Letter size (8.5 × 11 in) is slightly wider and shorter than A4 (210 × 297 mm ≈ 8.27 × 11.69 in), which causes formatting issues when documents are printed across regions.

-Photo paper comes in its own set of sizes: 4×6 in, 5×7 in, 8×10 in, and various metric equivalents.
+Photo paper comes in its own set of sizes: 4×6 in, 5×7 in, 8×10 in, and metric equivalents.
 When printing photos, it is important to match your document or export settings to the actual paper loaded in the printer to avoid unwanted cropping or white borders.
+To verify that your printer handles edge-to-edge printing correctly on your chosen paper size, try our Bleed & Borderless test page.

 Was this page helpful?